CameronDevine/StateMint/paper/paper.md

 # Introduction

 When deriving a system's state-space model&mdash;that is, its vector state (differential) equation and its vector output (algebraic) equation&mdash;one begins by forming one (or more) scalar equation for each element describing its dynamics.
-Subsequent steps include the forming of set of constraint equations that describe the topology of the system defined by the interconnection of el
+Subsequent steps include the forming a set of N constraint equations that describe the topology of the system defined by the interconnection of elements.
 The next step is to algebraically eliminate those variables that are not state or input variables from the equations until a minimal set of differential equations remains.
 During this step of manually reducing the system of equations is where students often make mistakes, leading to frustration and discouragement.
 However, this algebra is not a necessary component of a strong understanding of system dynamics and can be easily automated using tools we present here.